 Originally , chattel was derived from the Latin capital meaning principal, property or goods, and was spelt catel.

-clerk in holy orders The Church recognised four major or holy orders (subdeacon, deacon, priest, bishop), and four minor orders (porter, lector, exorcist, acolyte).
+Clerk in holy orders The Church recognised four major or holy orders (subdeacon, deacon, priest, bishop), and four minor orders (porter, lector, exorcist, acolyte).
 The minor orders were church offices rendered by persons not ordained.
-Hence the distintion: clerk in holy orders, clerk in minor orders.
+Hence the distinction: clerk in holy orders, clerk in minor orders.
 [Article 22]

 Derived from late Latin: comes stabuli, count or officer of the stable.